Shark 24

-The Shark 24 is a Canadian-designed 24 ft sailing yacht which has earned itself a reputation of extraordinary reliability and longevity among sailors both in North America and Central Europe.
-Having been designed by George Hinterhoeller back in 1959 to cope well even with the harshest conditions found in the Great Lakes region, the vessel has proven to be well suited for extended leisure trips as well as for tough racing.
+The Shark 24 is a 24-foot sailing yacht designed in Canada by George Hinterhoeller in 1959.
+It is used for cruising and racing in North America and Central Europe.

 The Shark 24 was awarded International status by World Sailing in 2000.

 History

 George Hinterhoeller grew up in Austria where he sailed the light displacement fin keel sailboats that were common there.
 By 1959 he had emigrated to Canada and was working for a boat builder in Niagara-on-the-Lake, Ontario.
 Hinterhoeller decided to design and build a sailboat for himself that was similar to what he had sailed in his youth in Austria.
 The result was a 22 ft plywood boat he named Teeter Totter.
 Other sailors saw the resulting boat, and how fast it sailed compared to the heavy displacement boats common on the Great Lakes at the time and asked Hinterhoeller to build similar boats for them.
 Hinterhoeller modified the design, stretching it out to 24 ft and started production of what he then called the Shark.
 The customer who commissioned the fifth hull requested it be built in fibreglass and offered to help Hinterhoeller build it using this new material.
 The resulting boat was a success and all subsequent Shark produced were built in fibreglass as this resulted in a lighter boat that took far less time to build so was less expensive and required much less ongoing maintenance.